prefech/prefech/content/JD_logsV3/installation.md

 ### Installation

-1. Download the latest version from github: https://github.com/prefech/JD_logsV3/releases/latest
+1. Download the latest version from github: https://github.com/prefech/JD_logsV3 (Click the clone button and then download to zip.)
 2. Put the JD_logsV3 folder in the server resource directory
     - Make sure to rename the folder to **JD_logsV3**.
 3. Get yourself the bot token(s) and add them in the `config/config.json`